-The full Program Guide will be released in April 2023.
+The full Program Guide will be released in early May 2023.
 There are three phases to the CFGC.
 Phase I concluded in February 2021.
 Phase II will conclude in July 2023.
-Phase III Applications will open on May 1, 2023.
+Phase III Applications will open on May 15, 2023.
 Applicants to Phase III are not required to have participated in Phases I or II.

 The Carbon Fibre Grand Challenge Phase III competition is open to technology developers, industry (including small, medium and large size enterprises), industry associations, research and development (R&D) organizations, post-secondary institutions, not-for-profit organizations, and government research labs, providing they are legally able to execute the Investment Agreements found in the Links section below.
 Applicants are not required to be based in Alberta or Canada but must demonstrate a clear value proposition for Alberta and Canada.

 Applicant teams must meet the following requirements:

 Collaboration between multiple organizations with complementary expertise across the carbon fibre value chain is strongly encouraged.
 Collaboration can often represent a strong value proposition by demonstrating opportunities for leveraging knowledge, technology validation, and sharing of results.

 The maximum project length for projects funded under this Call is three (3) years from project commencement.
 Projects could commence as early as September 2023 and must be completed by August 2026.